Dental Assisting - Get Started

 - Interviews for qualifying applicants will be conducted on a rolling basis.

-- Applicants accepted into the dental assisting program will be notified by the first week in May.
+- Applicants accepted into the dental assisting program will be notified by May 26, 2021.

 - To attend an information session via Zoom please email firstname.lastname@example.org

 - January, 25, 2021 at 10:30 pm - 11:30 pm by ZOOM

 - May 25, 2021 at 1:30 pm – 3:00 pm by ZOOM